Kidney tumor

 Terminology

-• Carcinoid tumor, atypical carcinoid tumor
+• Antiquated names: carcinoid tumor, atypical carcinoid tumor

 ICD coding

-• ICD-O: 8240/3 - well differentiated neuroendocrine tumor
+• ICD-O: 8240/3 - neuroendocrine tumor, well differentiated

 • ICD-10: C7A.093 - malignant carcinoid tumor of the kidney